-While a helper holds the panels in place, mark the location of their top and side lines on the wall.
+With your helper holding the panels in place, mark the location of their top and side lines on the wall.
 Make sure the panels will be level and plumb.
 Consult the manufacturer's directions for what tool to use if you need to cut a panel.
 A sharp utility knife will work in many cases, but some materials may call for a jigsaw.

-Replace the faucet's handles, spout and other hardware.
+Replace the faucet handles, spout and other hardware.